 int mpfr\eint (mpfr\t rop, mpfr\t op, mpfr\rnd\t rnd) [Function] Set rop to the exponential integral of op, rounded in the direction rnd.
-For positive op, the exponential integral is the sum of Euler's constant, of the logarithm of op, and of the sum for k from 1 to infinity of $op^k/(k \cdot k!)$ .
-For negative op, rop is set to NaN.
+This is the sum of Euler's constant, of the logarithm of the absolute value of op, and of the sum for k from 1 to infinity of $op^k/(k \cdot k!)$ .
+For positive op, it corresponds to the Ei function at op (see formula 5.1.10 from the Handbook of Mathematical Functions from Abramowitz and Stegun), and for negative op, to the opposite of the E1 function (sometimes called eint1) at -op (formula 5.1.1 from the same reference).